bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-You should understand how (instances of) building blocks of your system perform their job and communicate at runtime.
-You will mainly capture scenarios in your documentation to communicate your architecture to stakeholders that are less willing or able to read and understand the static models (building block view, deployment view).
+"You should understand how (instances of) building blocks of your system perform their job and communicate at runtime.
+You will mainly capture scenarios in your documentation to communicate your architecture to stakeholders that are less willing or able to read and understand the static models (building block view, deployment view)."

+Understanding these scenarios is vital for comprehending how the system operates in real-time, particularly focusing on user interaction and the system's response.

 <div class="formalpara-title">